- Sociology Major

-The Sociology Undergraduate Research Opportunity program (SURO) allows students to learn more about a specific topic in the discipline as well as practice sociological research methods by assisting a faculty member or a graduate student with their ongoing research projects.
+The Sociology Undergraduate Research Opportunity program (SURO) allows students to work as a research assistant in the department to learn more about a specific topic in the discipline while practicing sociological research methods.

-- Working as an undergraduate research assistant provides useful skills and abilities, including:
+Working as an undergraduate research assistant provides useful skills, including: